inBeat/inbeat-website/content/top-influencers/tiktok/health/peru/_index.md

 ---
-title: Top 10 Health TikTok Influencers In Peru in 2023
+title: Top 10 Health TikTok Influencers In Peru In 2023
 description: >-
   Find top health TikTok influencers in Peru in 2023.
-Most popular hashtags: #fyp #parati #viral #foryou.
+Most popular hashtags: #fyp #viral #parati #greenscreen.
 platform: TikTok
-hits: 9
+hits: 8
-text_top: Discover the best TikTok profiles on inBeat.
+text_top: Identify the most popular TikTok profiles on inBeat.
-text_bottom: Our platform holds 9 TikTok influencers like this in Peru for you to pitch.
+text_bottom: inBeat has 8 TikTok influencers like this in Peru for you to collaborate.
 profiles:
   - username: "acinetobacter"
     fullname: >-